Learning Visits

 Special sessions to support classroom studies

-We especially welcome study visits from schools where the experiences enjoyed at Almond Valley add value to specific studies carried out in the classroom.
+We especially welcome discovery visits from schools (primary and secondary) where the experiences enjoyed at Almond Valley add value to specific studies carried out in the classroom.
 We offer a range of curriculum-linked discovery sessions and other learning experiences, exclusively for such learning visits, and a specially discounted entry price.

-We offer a choice of standard "discovery sessions" on topics that link to the Curriculum for Excellence, and are happy to adapt and orientate these to suit a particular topic or course of study.
+We offer a choice of discovery sessions on topics that link to the Curriculum for Excellence, and are happy to adapt and orientate these to suit a particular topic or course of study.
 The resources of the farm and museum may be applied in many other ways, and we'd be very happy to discuss how these might be used to support other studies.

-While learning visits will be the focus of the discovery session, those on learning visits also have access to all the attractions and facilities of Almond Valley.
-Space for picnic lunches etc. can be reserved if you choose to stay over the lunchtime period.
-As an extra treat tractor and trailer rides may be booked @ £1 per person.
+While the discovery session will form the main focus of the learning visits, those on learning visits also have access to all the attractions and facilities of Almond Valley.
+We have spaces for picnic lunches, some of which are undercover, there is no need to book the spaces.
+As an extra treat tractor and trailer rides may be booked for £1 per person, a train ride may be booked for £2 per person and soft play session for £2 per child (restricted to under 8 years old)

 Your Choice of Discovery Session